 AGENCY: Department of Defense (DoD).
-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: This proposed action would establish policies and assign responsibilities for health care eligibility under the Secretarial Designee Program.
-It would also implement the requirement where the United States would receive reimbursement for inpatient health care provided in the United States to foreign military or diplomatic personnel or their dependents, except in certain cases covered by Reciprocal Health Care Agreements (RHCAs) between the Department of Defense and a foreign country.
+SUMMARY: This rule establishes policy and assigns responsibilities for health care eligibility under the Secretarial Designee Program.
+It also implements the requirement that the United States receive reimbursement for inpatient establishes policy and assigns responsibilities under 10 U.S.C.
+1074(c) for health care eligibility under the Secretarial Designee Program.
+It also implements the requirement of 10 U.S.C.
+2559 that the United States receive reimbursement for inpatient health care provided in the United States to foreign military or diplomatic personnel or their dependents, except in certain cases covered by Reciprocal Health Care Agreements (RHCAs) between the Department of Defense and a foreign country.